PROJ-354/Capstone/README.md

 ## Description

 The Competency Tracking Tool is a system being developed for SAIT's School of Health & Public Safety.
-The goal of this system is to simply the process of completing and submitting checklist items to instructors, as well as to secure these documents.
+The goal of this system is to simplify the process of completing and submitting checklist items to instructors, as well as to secure these documents.

 ## Authors